-To do o before applying: 1.
-Obtain approval from training site supervisor 2.
+To do 1. before applying: Obtain approval from training site supervisor 2.
 Inform frontline coordinator (if you are an EPIET or a EUPHEM fellow).
 Obtain approval from the EAP director (if EAP fellow).
 3. when applying: Send to the relevant Head of Fellowship Programme, or the responsible coordinator (if delegated) (cc supervisor and frontline coordinator), by the stated deadline: a.
 Updated CV b.
 A Letter of Motivation (LoM) (preferably in the language requested for the assignment) c.
-The approval from the training site supervisor 111 ( ne neid before departure: Verify validity of the passport (some countries request validity for at least six months from the start of the travel) 2.
+The approval from the training site supervisor before departure: Verify validity of the passport (some countries request validity for at least six months from the start of the travel) 2.
 Contact the requesting agency/institute/organisation for all travel arrangements 3.
 Provide the responsible and frontline coordinator with the exact dates of your travel, your contact details (e-mail, telephone) during the deployment and details of a contact person (family) 4.
 Verify validity of necessary immunizations for the specific destination, start malaria prophylaxis (if needed) and check with requesting agency that immunizations, malaria prophylaxis and emergency medical kits are available 5.
 Sign the appropriate insurance documents 6.
-Ask the requesting agency for a security briefing To do while in the field: 7.
+Ask the requesting agency for a security briefing while in the field: Inform the frontline coordinator, the relevant Head of Fellowship Programme or the responsible coordinator (if delegated) and the training supervisor about safe arrival in the country of the assignment.
+Share in-country phone number.
 8. Contact regularly the frontline coordinator (by e-mail or telephone, as frequently as agreed, and at least as often as recommended in these SOPs) 9.
 Strictly comply to health and security rules